RyanFunk2000/Personal-2D-project/README.md

 I have a primary interest in back-end development, functional programming, and working in teams to solve technical problems and build software.
 As I develop these skills and learn various languages/frameworks, I become qualified for a career in computing when I graduate BYU Idaho with a major in Computer Science.

-This is a 2D platform game and a bare bones recreation of the video games series Super Smash Bros.
+This is a prototype for a 2D platform game and recreation of the video games series Super Smash Bros.
 You move your character, a hero knight, with the arrow keys and jump with the space bar around a body of grassy terrain with three platforms above.
 If you fall off the terrain or move off screen, an explosion will emanate from where you fell that represents a knock out, after which you will respawn back on the stage.
 You can also perform a double jump whilst in the air.

 This software was created to introduce myself to working with a game framework.
 Unity was used to develop and build the game, and C# was used to write scripts containing functions for game interactions and mechanics.